 - Joel Stein, MD

-Resources Coming Soon!
 The committee generated resources documenting appropriate patient pathways of care in stroke rehabilitation.
-Those resources will be available in the coming months, so stay tuned!
+Download and view the resources.

 Developing Adult Stroke Rehabilitation Guidelines